 The date became official in 1947, two years after the UN brought 51 countries to the same table for its first Assembly.
 The goal then was to prevent the devastation that so many suffered through two world wars.
 Today, 193 member nations work together to fulfill that mission.

-The organization’s purpose hasn’t changed, but it has evolved its tactics for conquering war with peace.
+The organization’s purpose has not changed, but it has evolved its tactics for conquering war with peace.
 Currently, more than 91 million people in 83 countries receive food and assistance through its World Food Program.
 Every year, the UN helps vaccinate 45% of the world’s children.

-For more than 70 years, the organization has provided aid to people whose lives have been upended by conflict.
+For more than 70 years the organization has provided aid to people whose lives have been upended by conflict.
 The UN has committed avoidable mistakes and endured its share of fair criticism.
 For those who want to keep score, successes far outnumber failures.
-That’s something to remember as we salute its massive efforts.
+That is something to remember as we salute its massive efforts.